21 Savory Campfire Recipes For Delicious Meals Outdoors

 |

-If you want to go all out, give this caramel apple pie a try.
-It’ll be a tasty treat the whole family enjoys around the campfire.
+It'll be a tasty treat the whole family enjoys around the campfire.

 15. Pineapple Upside Down Cake

-Use tin foil to make this pineapple upside down cake after dinner.
+Use tin foil to make this pineapple upside-down cake after dinner.
 This recipe requires just a few ingredients and bakes quickly right in a tin foil packet!

 You can also add a dollop of whipped cream or a scoop of vanilla ice cream.